 Topics include mechanical refrigeration, heating and cooling theory, electricity, controls, and safety.
 The diploma program covers air conditioning, furnaces, heat pumps, tools and instruments.
+In addition, the AAS degree covers residential building codes, residential system sizing, and advanced comfort systems.

-Diploma graduates will be able to assist in the startup, preventive maintenance, service, repair, and/ or installation of residential and light commercial systems.
+Diploma graduates should be able to assist in the start-up, preventive maintenance, service, repair, and/ or installation of residential and light commercial systems.
+AAS degree graduates should be able to demonstrate an understanding of system selection and balance and advanced systems.